-Bitcoin stays in a downtrend mode
+Bitcoin Stays in a Downtrend Mode

-We believe that the bears could stay in charge for a while more, but in order to get confident on larger declines, we would like to see a clear dip below the 35400 zones, marked by the low of January 27th.
-This could initially allow a slide towards the 32800 barriers, marked by the low of January 24th, the break of which could carry larger extensions, perhaps towards the 29190 zones, which acted as a floor for the crypto between May 19th and July 19th.
+We believe that the bears could stay in charge for a while more, but in order to get confident on larger declines, we would like to see a clear dip below the 35400 zone, marked by the low of January 27th.
+This could initially allow a slide towards the 32800 barrier, marked by the low of January 24th, the break of which could carry larger extensions, perhaps towards the 29190 zone, which acted as a floor for the crypto between May 19th and July 19th.

 Turning our gaze to our short-term oscillators, we see that the RSI lies below 50 and points down, while the MACD runs below both its zero and trigger lines.
 Both indicators detect downside speed and corroborate the notion for further declines in this cryptocurrency.